 We are pleased to announce that thanks to the inspirational support of over 80 donors, we reached our goal.

-The Cage Cunningham Fund will directly support future generations of artists who are continuing Cage and Cunningham’s commitment to artistic innovation.
-Starting in 2016, the Cage Cunningham Fund will award $50,000 Cage Cunningham Fellowships annually to an artist reflecting Cage and Cunningham’s commitment to collaboration, experimentation and rigor.
+The Cage Cunningham Fund directly supports future generations of artists who are continuing Cage and Cunningham’s commitment to artistic innovation.
+The Cage Cunningham Fund awards $50,000 Cage Cunningham Fellowships annually. to an artist reflecting Cage and Cunningham’s commitment to collaboration, experimentation and rigor.

 The John Cage and Merce Cunningham Studio is the first physical space named in Cage and Cunningham’s honor.
 Naming this space at BAC creates an especially vital tribute in New York City’s cultural landscape—Cage and Cunningham’s home and site of creative exploration for the majority of their careers.

 Initial leadership gifts to the campaign were given by BAC Trustee Suzanne Weil and BAC’s Founder and Artistic Director Mikhail Baryshnikov.
 New and additional funds were raised thanks to the DiMenna Match, generously led by BAC Trustee Diana DiMenna and her husband, Joe DiMenna.
 Tremendous leadership support of the Campaign was awarded by the Merce Cunningham Trust.